Terrier Dogs

 About the American Hairless Terrier

-The American Hairless Terrier is a medium terrier dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the American Hairless Terrier is manageable for most owners.
+The American Hairless Terrier is a small terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, well-suited to apartment living, the American Hairless Terrier is manageable for most owners.
 Typically standing 12 to 16 inches and weighing 10 to 16 pounds, this breed has a life expectancy of 13 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the American Hairless Terrier brings a distinct combination of traits that sets it apart.
 The American Hairless Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the American Hairless Terrier loves being close to its people and forms strong bonds with every member of the household.